alphagov/government-service-design-manual/service-manual/technology/end-user-devices.md

 <figure class="media-player-wrapper video"><a href="https://www.youtube.com/watch?v=7rnsqrraNb8">Watch a short film describing the new approach to end user devices.</a></figure>

-The [ICT Strategy](https://www.gov.uk/government/publications/uk-government-ict-strategy-resources) committed the government to developing and implementing an [end user device strategy](https://www.gov.uk/government/publications/end-user-device-strategy).
+The government agreed in the [ICT Strategy](https://www.gov.uk/government/publications/uk-government-ict-strategy-resources) to developing and implementing an [end user device strategy](https://www.gov.uk/government/publications/end-user-device-strategy).
 This strategy has aimed to address historic issues, including user tools that do not meet user needs, degrade civil service productivity, and provide poor user experiences.

 These issues have been compounded by:

 * overly expensive end user devices and associated services
 * an inability to change user IT to meet user needs